mrun1corn/project/README.md

   - Reply to a Telegram document/audio/video/photo.
   - Or run `/mirror <direct-file-url>`.
   The file is downloaded locally, uploaded to PixelDrain or GoFile, and the link is returned before the local copy is deleted.
-Configure the target with `UPLOAD_TARGET`, and optionally provide API credentials for uploading into your own account/folder.
+Configure the targets with `UPLOAD_TARGETS` (comma-separated rotation) or fall back to `UPLOAD_TARGET`, and optionally provide API credentials for uploading into your own account/folder.
   Torrents and magnets are handled through qBittorrent; set `QBITTORRENT_*` variables to point at your Web UI.
 Progress messages are updated every few